runetopic/cache-lib/README.md

 # TODO
 - Cache Writing
-- Flat file system to unpacking and packing of the cache in the raw file formats
+- Flat file system for unpacking and packing of the cache in the raw file formats

 # Usage